varunkumar3618/SNLI-Experiments/README.md

 Sum of Words Model
 We use the sum of words model described in "A large annotated corpus for learning natural language inference" (Bowman et al.)  as a baseline.
-You can run this with: python main.py --word_embed_dim 100 --hidden_size 200
+You can run this with: python main.py --word_embed_dim 100 --hidden_size 200 --glove_type wiki